 Zebra Rock Painting

 Find a smooth rock and paint it like a zebra.
 It’s a simple yet impressive craft, and decorating my garden with these little rock zebras brings a smile every time!
+If you enjoy this project, you might also like these fun pyramid craft ideas for preschoolers.

 3D Zebra Portraits